carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/Contributing.rst

 * To restrict the files examined you can provide one or more regex arguments that the file names are matched against.
   ``run-clang-tidy.py clang-tidy/.*Check\.cpp`` will only analyze clang-tidy
   checks.
-It may also be necessary to restrict the header files warnings are displayed from using the ``-header-filter`` flag.
+It may also be necessary to restrict the header files that warnings are displayed from using the ``-header-filter`` flag.
 It has the same behavior as the corresponding :program:`clang-tidy` flag.

 * To apply suggested fixes ``-fix`` can be passed as an argument.
 This gathers